Should I Apologize For $2,000,000?

 My suspension and treatment are simply a case of senior Guelph and Humber College management using the labour and financial resources of the institution to pursue their political power trip; it has utterly nothing to do with education.
 It’s power, they have done it before, they just want to assert their authority and since they have no skin in the game they will go on forever.

-Yes, with all the rumours, the flotsam of my broken ship has been left on the rocks of malice, self-righteous indulgence, and people’s perverse delight in pretending to stand on the bulwarks above the deck, defiant, as if bravely facing the winds of prejudice, I think there was a scene in Titanic where DiCaprio struck a similar pose.
+Yes, with all the rumours, the flotsam of my broken ship has been left on the rocks of malice, self-righteous indulgence, and people’s perverse delight in pretending to stand on the bulwarks above the deck, defiant, as if bravely facing the winds of prejudice.
+I think there was a scene in Titanic where DiCaprio struck a similar pose.
 The truth is, though, that there is no ship of war but merely a bourgeois pleasure craft, and the day is warm and pleasant, and the breezes are light.

 Despite all this and despite this extended and someone tortured ship analogy, I am still fighting to be able to offer a defence and not just have some randomly assigned person write a report that determines whether I am sacked based on interviews with fifteen people already on the record for wanting me sacked.
 And if she writes a negative report, I have the right to appeal, but unfortunately, to the same person who filed the claim against me; again, this is all because I said I stood with Israel and that Hamas were Nazis.